Alissic

-Victoria Alissa Salles Silva (born November 3, 1997), known mononymously as Alissic, is a Brazilian singer and model.
-Her first single "Like", released in 2020, was written by her and British musician Oli Sykes.
+Victoria Alissa Salles Silva (born November 3, 1997), popularly known as Alissic, is a Brazilian singer and model.
+Her first single "Like", released in 2020, was written by herself together with her husband (and English vocalist) Oli Sykes.

 Career

 Alissic was scouted by a model agency at the age of 15 and later dropped out of school.
 After 8 years of working in the industry she lost interest and wanted to do something more creative with her career.
 She, then, started experimenting with making music at her bedroom even though she thought this was something really hard to do as a profession.
 She always had a love for fashion and illustrations, and found that music was the perfect combination of the two.
 As a child, she would be a member in choirs and would play music instruments such as xylophone and flute but when she started working as a model she did not have the time to develop these skills further.

 In 2020, she released her first single, "Like" firstly independently but later, in 2021, it was re-released under Ministry of Sound, the first song she wrote after she abandoned her modeling career.
 Her music talks about everyday problems, such as mental health, feminism or death.
 Her husband, Oli Sykes has a significant impact on her music career as he assists her when producing and writing music, directing her music videos and has also taught her stage tricks, how to produce and write music on her own.

 At first, she wanted to be an independent artist but when a lot of labels contacted her after hearing "Like", she considered this was a way of exposing her ideas on a bigger scale and decided to join Ministry of Sound.
 However, after signing she had the pressure to have an active role on social media which did not met her likings as a musician, therefore ending their partnership with the label.